Cory Booker weighs in on Joe Manchin and Kyrsten Sinema: "The rubber has to hit the road"

 He noted that one of the coronavirus-response bills under former President Donald Trump involved a $5 trillion total federal outlay; but the media called it a $2 trillion bill, because a combination of money-saving measures offset a chunk of the spending.
 “Well, by that math, this one is a zero-dollar bill, because we believe in raising taxes on corporations that [currently] pay no taxes,” Booker said.

 We then turned to agriculture.
 I wondered how a city guy like himself had emerged as an agriculture policy wonk.
 “The African-American history of my family is one of agriculture—my grandfather went to an agricultural university in Arkansas and learned farming,” he said.
-“And one of my most precious childhood memories is him digging up my backyard in the suburbs of New Jersey, and making the plan a garden with him, and it changed me.”
+“And one of my most precious childhood memories is him digging up my backyard in the suburbs of New Jersey, and making the plant a garden with him, and it changed me.”

 While governor of Newark, the plethora of diet-related illnesses, particularly among children, spurred him to take a close look at federal agricultural policy.
 Federal subsidies for crops like corn allowed giant food companies to profitably flood areas like Newark with cheap, unhealthy food.
 “The federal government was telling [Newark’s] children to eat healthy food, but they were doing nothing to make it accessible,” he said.
 “So that when children walk into a bodega, a Twinkie product is cheaper than an apple—and that Happy Meal that parents buy does not reflect the true cost to our environment to our health, to future generations.”